Skip to main content

 Does converting reduce video quality?

 Any lossy-to-lossy conversion introduces some generation loss.
-Using higher quality settings minimizes this.
-For maximum quality, choose the highest quality preset and expect a larger output file.
+Using the Quality tier (CRF 18) minimizes this.
+For the best result, choose Quality and expect a larger output file.

 Which format should I choose?

 MP4 with H.264 is the safest choice for broad compatibility.
 WebM with VP9 is ideal for web use.
-If you're targeting a specific platform, use the built-in preset instead.
+If you're targeting a specific platform, use the matching shortcut preset.

 Why is conversion slow?

 Video transcoding is computationally intensive.
-Speed depends on your device's CPU, the input video's resolution, and the selected quality level.
-Lower quality settings encode faster.
+Speed depends on your device's CPU, the input video's resolution, and the selected quality tier.
+The Fast tier encodes quickest.

 Can I convert audio-only files?